Amsterdam Merit Scholarship (AMS)

 - You have not been granted another scholarship in addition to AMS.
 Please notify the UvA if you have been awarded and have accepted another scholarship.

-- You are applying for a one-year non-selective Master's programme
+- You are applying for a one-year Master's programme that does not have interviews as part of the admissions procedure.

 - Minimum GPA, comparable to: